-One way to put yourself on the path to retiring early is to figure out how all of your accumulated assets can produce some long-term residual/perpetual income.
+One way to put yourself on the path to early retirement is to figure out how all of your accumulated assets can produce some long-term residual/perpetual income.
 RIDD refers to Rent, Interest, Dividends, and Distributions:

-Rent - Owning rental properties means that someone will be paying you rent.
+Owning rental properties means that someone will be paying you rent.
 Rental income is a valuable stream of income.
-To earn a rental income you'll have to become a landlord.
+To earn a rental income, you'll have to become a landlord.